SimracerCoin/cartesi-testing/README.md

 ```
 genext2fs -b 1024 -d ext2 processresult.ext2
 ```
-Use the truncate tool to pad the results.csv file to 8K for usage with the Cartesi machine:
+Use the truncate tool to pad the results.csv file to 8K, and output.raw to 4K for usage with the Cartesi machine:

 ```
 truncate -s 8K results.csv
+truncate -s 4K output.raw
 ```

 Still within the playground, execute the following command to process the iRacing race results file in a cartesi machine: